A 40 page, full colour comic, On Sanity: One Day In Two Lives (2016) is a story of two halves.

-Part One of this sequel tells the story of my own experience supporting my mother on the day she was ‘sectioned’ under the mental health act.
-Part two tells the story of my mother’s experience of the same day, while she was ill with psychosis and has some insights into her recovery, which has been as graceful as it has been heart warming.
+Part One of tells of my own experience supporting my mother on the day she was ‘sectioned’ under the mental health act.
+In part two my mother tells her story of the same day, while she was ill with psychosis.
+She has many insights into her illness and recovery.

-The book was made as part of a whole project around mental ill-health.
-There were eight comics and zines workshops in collaboration with Arts and Minds (Leeds) and East Street Arts (Leeds) to explore graphic narratives as a way of communicating the experience of mental ill-health and recovery.
-Workshops were free and open to anyone over the age of 16.
-Participants received a free signed copy of the new book On Sanity: One Day in Two Lives and made a page for a collective zine to be distributed free around Leeds titled We All Start At The Beginning.
-There is a blog post about the zine.
+The book was part of a project around mental ill-health and caring.
+There were zines workshops in collaboration with Arts and Minds (Leeds) and East Street Arts (Leeds) to explore graphic narratives as a method of communicating about mental ill-health/recovery.
+Participants contributed to a collective zine titled We All Start At The Beginning.
+There is a blog post here about the zine.

 Copies of On Sanity: One Day In Two Lives were donated to all libraries in the Leeds area or you can buy one from my Etsy shop.